Haleshot/Object_Detection/README.md

 4. Activate the virtual environment:
    - On Windows: `.\env\Scripts\activate`
-   - On Unix or Linux: `source env/bin/activate`
+   - On Unix or Linux or macOS: `source env/bin/activate`

 5. Install the required packages: